Only distances are required to reconstruct submanifolds: Acknowledgements

 This research has been partially supported by the 7th Framework Programme for Research of the European Commission, under FET-Open grant number 255827 (CGL Computational Geometry Learning).
 Partial support has also been provided by the Advanced Grant of the European Research Council GUDHI (Geometric Understanding in Higher Dimensions).

-Arijit Ghosh is supported by the Indo-German Max Planck Center for Computer Science (IMPECS).
-Part of this work was done when Arijit Ghosh was a visiting scientist at ACM Unit, Indian Statistical Institute, Kolkata, India.
+Arijit Ghosh is supported by Ramanujan Fellowship (No. SB/S2/RJN-064/2015).
+Part of this work was done when Arijit Ghosh was a Researcher at Max-Planck-Institute for Informatics, Germany supported by the Indo-German Max Planck Center for Computer Science (IMPECS).
+Part of this work was also done when Arijit Ghosh was a Visiting Scientist at Advanced Computing and Microelectronics Unit, Indian Statistical Institute, Kolkata, India.